gonmf/dakilang/README.md

 > grandparent("john", X) :- other(X, X)~
 Clause not found
 ```
+### Environment commands

-Finally, **built-in commands** allow for some specific operations related to the interpreter and global table themselves.
+Finally, some built-in commands allow for operations related to the interpreter and global table themselves.
 These are:

 - _quit_ / _exit_ - Stop execution and exit the interpreter if in interactive mode.
 Only stops processing the current file is in non-interactive mode.
 - _select_table N_ - Changes the global table currently in use.
 By default, table 0 is active.
 Passing no argument prints the current table number.